mallen234/electron/presentation.md

 # Where Would You Use It?

-- **Cross-Platform Desktop Applications:**
+- **Cross-Platform Desktop Applications**
-  - That need to run consistently across different operating systems.
-- **Web Technology Stack:**
-  - Developer teams with skills in HTML, CSS, and JavaScript.
+- **Developers familiar with HTML, CSS, and JavaScrip**
-- **Integration with Node.js Ecosystem:**
-  - Applications can have server-side logic, access to system resources, or interaction with external services.
+- **Applications with server-side logic, access to system resources**
 - **Performance Requirements:**
-  - Can have performance overhead compared to native applications or tools like Qt and JavaFX.
+  - Can have performance overhead compared Qt and JavaFX.
-  - If the benefits of using web technologies and Node.js integration outweigh the performance considerations, Electron.js can be a suitable choice.

 ---

 ## Tools used alongside Electron